akkadotnet/Akka.Streams.Kafka/README.md

 ```

 ### Producer as a Sink
 `KafkaProducer.PlainSink` is the easiest way to publish messages.
-The sink consumes `Message` elements which contains a topic name to which the record is being sent, an optional partition number, and an optional key and value.
+The sink consumes `MessageAndMeta` elements which contains a topic name to which the record is being sent, an optional partition number, and an optional key and value.

 ```C#
 Source